-We plan to hold an SGM in early 2018, with appropriate information meetings leading up to it, to enable Parishioners to see and support the preliminary design and approve the project moving onto the next design stage – Developed Design and Resource Consent.
+We plan to hold an SGM in mid-2018, with appropriate information meetings leading up to it, to enable Parishioners to see and support the preliminary design and approve the project moving onto the next design stage – Developed Design and Resource Consent.

 Community Connection Point – Getting Ready

-Planning has started on what we have to do to get ready for the demolition and construction of the new building.
+Planning has started on what we have to do to get ready for the partial demolition of the Parish Hall and construction of the new building.
 This includes:

 · The clearing out and disposal of SMASH and Parish surplus items currently stored in the Supper Room, Parish Hall and on the Stage